KacperBialy/Labyrinth_solver-display/README.md

 I present to you the solving of the maze.
 Where you can specify the end position you want to reach

-Controlling by:

-left mouse button
+Controlling by left mouse button:

-one click - marks the end point
+one click - marks the end point,

 second click - resets the final position and starts the program again.